Charged/charged.github.com/help.md

 and terrain.classic.png for a Classic Minecraft texture.
 This is important or things will look very odd.

+You can also replace the backgrund in the menu.
+It looks for two files background.png is centered on a black background in the middle of the screen.
+While background.tiled.png is tiled over the screen.

 ---

 ### Getting more help